XComputerDavidX/SOCKS5-proxy/README.md

 ![Screenshot 2025-04-05 at 02 43 41](https://github.com/user-attachments/assets/c2341f82-873d-4f28-9080-b9752536e6e2)

-Add item, and paste in the private key
+Add item, and paste in the private key and save

 Go to your Google Cloud Console-Compute Engine-VM Instances